Graph Learning Under Partial Observability: Literature Survey

-In the presence of unaccessible network agents, there are results allowing proper graph learning when the topology is of some pre-assigned type (polytrees)~\cite{MaterassiSalapakaCDC2012, KiyavashPolytrees}.
+In the presence of unobserved network nodes, there are results allowing proper graph learning when the topology is of some pre-assigned type (polytrees)~\cite{MaterassiSalapakaCDC2012, KiyavashPolytrees}.
 For fairly arbitrary graph structures, some results about the possibility of correct graph retrieval are provided in~\cite{Geigeretal15, MaterassiSalapakaCDC2015}.
 One limitation of these results resides in the fact that the sufficient conditions for graph learning depend on some ``microscopic'' details about the model (e.g., about the local structure of the topology or the pertinent statistical model).
-For this reason, over large-scale networks, which are the focus of our analysis, a different approach is necessary.
+For this reason, over large-scale networks (which are the focus of this article) a different approach is necessary.

-A promising approach over large networks can be based on an asymptotic analysis carried out as the network size $N$ scales to infinity.
-In order to cope with the large network size in a way that enables a tractable analysis, we will model the network graph as a {\em random} graph.
-An asymptotic analysis can then become affordable, letting emerge the {\em thermodynamic} properties of the graph, with the conditions for graph learning being summarized in some {\em macroscopic} (i.e., average) indicators, such as the probability that two agents of the random graph are connected.
+One approach suited to large networks is an asymptotic analysis carried out as the network size $N$ scales to infinity.
+In order to cope with the large network size in a way that enables a tractable analysis, it is useful to model the network graph as a {\em random} graph.
+An asymptotic analysis can then become feasible, letting emerge the {\em thermodynamic} properties of the graph, with the conditions for graph learning being summarized in some {\em macroscopic} (i.e., average) indicators, such as the probability that two nodes of the random graph are connected.